nineflowAmin/daniel-kereama.github.io/_posts/2025-11-28-what-building-multi-agent-ai-system-taught-me.md

 The sweet spot is **structured autonomy**.

 ![A visual metaphor showing the balance between rigid structure and complete chaos, with the sweet spot of structured autonomy in the middle]({{ '/assets/images/' | append: page.post_slug | append: '/structured-autonomy.jpg' | relative_url }})
-*Image prompt: "A visual metaphor showing the balance between rigid structure (geometric patterns) and complete chaos (organic flowing forms), with the sweet spot of structured autonomy in the middle, abstract conceptual art"*

 ## 5. AI Is Not a Magic Genie